k-o-d-e-n/ScreenUI/README.md

 + Fully strong-typed code

 With `ScreenUI` you will forget about such methods, like `func pushViewController(_:)`,  `func present(_:)`, about implementations are based on enums and reducers.

+The best achievement of this framework is a combination of strictness (strong types, declarative style, transitions isolation) and flexibility (configurability of screens for each scenario, interchangeability of transitions, optional transitions).

 ## Quick course